Uncle teaches how to drive on ice

 Says she’s gonna sue somebody’s ass

-sure as her name is Sacajawea Jones and then
+sure as her name is Sacagawea Jones and then

 go home to Louisiana where it’s warm